 As illustrated in Fig. 3a, we can use μ_N to build Reeb graphs in order to identify and match critical points over time using geometry and topology information.
-Reeb graphs are high level shape descriptors that can be used for shape matching and retrieval in large datasets (e.g., see [38] for Reeb graph theory, [37] for efficient Reeb graph construction, [21, 50] for shape retrieval in datasets of 3D models and [22] for 3D videos).
-Let us assume that 3D surface models are defined as compact 2-manifold surfaces approximated by 3D meshes, and let S denote a surface mesh.
+Reeb graphs are high level shape descriptors that can be used for shape matching and retrieval in large datasets (e.g., see [37] for Reeb graph theory, [36] for efficient Reeb graph construction, [20, 48] for shape retrieval in datasets of 3D models and [21] for 3D videos).
+Assuming 3D surface models are defined as compact 2manifold surfaces approximated by 3D meshes.
+Let S be a surface mesh.
 According to the Morse theory, a continuous function $\mu: S \to \mathbb{R}$ defined on S characterizes the topology of the surface on its critical points.
-The surface connectivity between critical points can then be modeled by the Reeb graph of μ , which is the quotient space defined by the equivalence relation ~ .
+The surface connectivity between critical points can then be modeled by the Reeb graph of μ , which is the quotient space defined by the equivalence relation \sim .
 Assuming the points $x \in S$ and $y \in S$, then $x \sim y$ if and only if: